framorgi/popw/README.md

 Simulation parameters can be modified in the `param.ini` file.

 ## Acknowledgments
-This project is inspired by **BioSim4** by David R. Miller.
+This project is inspired by different works:
+ **BioSim4** by David R. Miller.
 Have a look at his original work here: [https://github.com/davidrmiller/biosim4/](https://github.com/davidrmiller/biosim4/).
+ **The Bibites: Digital Life**.
+Have a look at his original work here: [https://www.youtube.com/@TheBibitesDigitalLife](https://www.youtube.com/@TheBibitesDigitalLife).